 List people include Joshua Lederberg, Jacques Monod and many additional people as well.From reputable, prominent, and well known molecular biologists to the lesser known molecular biologists of today, these are some of the best professionals in the molecular biologist field.
 If you want to answer the questions, "Who are the most famous molecular biologists ever?" and "What are the names of famous molecular biologists?" then you're in the right place.
 (34 items)

 Leonard Max Adleman is an American theoretical computer scientist and professor of computer science and molecular biology at the University of Southern California.
 He is known for being a co-inventor of the RSA cryptosystem in 1977, and of DNA computing.
-RSA is in widespread use in security ...moresee more on Leonard Adleman
+RSA is in widespread use in security applications, including https. ...moresee more on Leonard Adleman